Three new cases on D-Day for alert level 2

 The third case is a person who has travelled back from overseas, so is an imported case.

-Yesterday New Zealand laboratories processed 3865 tests, bringing the total number of tests completed to date to 194,191.
+The total number of confirmed and probable cases in the country is now 1497.
+There are just 10 active cases in Canterbury and two in South Canterbury.

-Ministers meet at 10.30am this morning for an extended Cabinet meeting to discuss the move.
+Ministers met at 10.30am this morning for an extended Cabinet meeting to discuss the move.
 Ardern, along with director general of health Dr Ashley Bloomfield, will front media with the decision at 4pm.
-The decision will be broadcast live on ODT.co.nz
+The decision will be broadcast live on starnews.co.nz

 The meeting follows a leaked email from the Prime Minister's office which said ministers did not need to front to media to answer questions about the huge number of documents released on the Covid crisis.